 A student may begin studying Spanish at the beginning or intermediate level if necessary in courses SPAN 101-104, but SPAN 105 is the first course to be counted for the Spanish major.
 If the beginning-intermediate courses are taken, they will be counted as electives.
 Incoming students will be placed into the appropriate course based on their language assessment test and previous experience.

-Spanish majors will plan their program in consultation with their major advisor in the Department of Foreign Languages and all decisions will be subject to the Chairperson’s approval.
+Spanish majors must plan their program with the consultation of their assigned major-advisor in the Department of Foreign Languages -- all decisions will be subject to the Chairperson’s approval.
 There is also a Spanish minor available.

 Study Abroad Option

 Although it is not a requirement, Spanish majors are encouraged to study abroad in a Spanish-speaking country for a summer, semester, or academic year in order to more fully immerse themselves in the language and culture.
 Interested students may choose from numerous accredited programs sponsored by both American and foreign countries, with approval from King’s College officials.
 Students should consult the Director of Study Abroad (Margaret Kowalsky) and their major-advisor in the Department of Foreign Languages for assistance.